mefranklin6/ExtronDatabaseConnector/README.md

 ## Install MySQL on Database Server:
 - `sudo apt install mysql-server`

-Bind the current IP of the server to the database
+If using two servers: Bind the current IP of the server to the database
 - `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`
 - Find 'bind-address' and set that to the IP of your server
 - Write-out and exit nano